ably77/gloo-mesh-argocd-blog/README.md

 Cluster 'https://199.223.234.166' added
 ```

-## set cluster1 and cluster2 variables
+### set cluster1 and cluster2 variables
 These variables will be used in our argo applications in the `spec.destination.server` parameter
 ```
 cluster1=https://34.72.236.239
 cluster2=https://199.223.234.166
 ```

-## Provide License Key variable
+### Provide Gloo Mesh Enterprise License Key variable
 Gloo Mesh Enterprise requires a Trial License Key:
 ```
 LICENSE_KEY=<input_license_key_here>
 ```

 ## Installing Gloo Mesh
 Gloo Mesh can be installed and configured easily using Helm + Argocd.
-To install Gloo Mesh Enterprise 1.2.1 with the default helm values, simply add in your license key to the YAML below and deploy away!
+To install Gloo Mesh Enterprise 1.2.1 with the default helm values, simply deploy the manifest below

-Note, the Gloo Mesh Control Plane is recommended to be in it's own `mgmt` cluster - but this is not a strict requirement.
 ```
 kubectl apply --context mgmt -f- <<EOF
 apiVersion: argoproj.io/v1alpha1